vashin1/SyncedUI/README.md

 **How can I get more modes for DPSMate?**
 Download DPSMate here https://github.com/Geigerkind/DPSMate/releases and add what modes you want and enable like any other addon.
 (Currently using b95)

+**How can I resize frames when pfUI is unlocked?**
+Hold shift and hover over the frame you wish to modify and then mouse wheel up to increase scale, and down to decrease scale

+**How can I move my Raid frames and keep them interlocked?**
+Hold shift and select a raid frame in the middle and drag, the entire frames will interlock to it's new location

+**How can I make my own profile?**
+Enter pfUI config and create a new profile, rename it and modify how you like then make sure to save it after.
+This is handy to have if you have a healer and DPS toon.

 ## Credits

 Shagu - https://github.com/shagu/pfUI
+Shino - DPSMate
+Renew - KTM Theme
+Athene - MSBT
+Shirsig - Linkmend, Postal, Crafty